AvinashMahala/MicroservicesApp/README.md

-# Microservices-Based Web Application with Django, Flask, and React
+# MicroMarket - A Microservices-Based Web Application with Django, Flask, and React
 **Learned Tech Stack:**

 **Backend Technologies:**